-- Monitor school compliance of health and safety management systems in line with legal requirements. - Require copies of RIDDOR and accident forms to be provided by schools.
-These should be sent to h&saccidentreports@southglos.gov.uk - Expect to be informed of any HSE intervention.
+- Monitor school compliance of health and safety management systems in line with legal requirements. - Expect to be informed of any HSE intervention.

 If further information is required on the above three points, the Corporate Health & Safety team can be contacted on email: H&S Admin H&Sadmin@southglos.gov.uk